camoa/adrupalcouple/modules/contrib/schemadotorg/modules/schemadotorg_starterkit/README.md

 # Declare a dependency on a another starter while still allowing schemadotorg*
 # config files to rewritten.
 dependencies:
-  - some_other_startkit
+  - some_other_starterkit
 # Declare which Schema.org types should be created.
 types:
   'node:Event':
     properties:
       eventSchedule:
         label: When
-        description: 'Enter when is the event occuring.'
+        description: 'Enter when is the event occurring.'
       image: false
       eventStatus: false
       location: false